 And, when it comes down to your yard vs your competition, the last thing you want is for the Navy to pass over your team in favor of another yard with fewer Corrective Action Requests.

 And, while this blog post is specifically related to work in the public sector, these tools are all applied to commercial projects as well!
 Read the general overview of OSRS, or reach out to Oxalis about your upcoming projects.
+Learn more about the Navsea standard items fy 21 here.

 About Oxalis: oxalis.io specializes in compliant technology solutions for the highly-regulated Maritime, Healthcare, and Government-adjacent industries.
 With over four years of experience navigating the unique challenges surrounding compliance technology, Oxalis’s team of experts consistently explores and develops elegant solutions for modern complications.